ideaismobile/AKLocationManager/README.md

 #import "AKLocationManager.h"
 ```

-- Call call + (void)startLocatingWithUpdateBlock:(LocationUpdateBlock)didUpdate failedBlock:(LocationFailedBlock)didFail; it will check for authorization status and if location services is turned on, it will also fire a timeout timer.
+- Call + (void)startLocatingWithUpdateBlock:(LocationUpdateBlock)didUpdate failedBlock:(LocationFailedBlock)didFail; it will check for authorization status and if location services is turned on, it will also fire a timeout timer.
 ```objc
 [AKLocationManager startLocatingWithUpdateBlock:^(CLLocation *location){
     // location acquired